kocircuit/kocircuit/lessons/3-types-and-values/8-empty-type.md

 		)
 	}

-You can try `SmartGreeting2` by running the functions below:
+You can try `SmartGreeting2` by running the functions:

 	SmartGreetAda() {
 		return: SmartGreeting2(firstName: "Ada", middleName: "Lee")   // returns "Hi Ada"